somiyagawa/SINUHE-the-Hierotyper/README.md

 We would like to add you as a team member!

 Documentation: https://docs.google.com/document/d/1zs8YIA7iHRTEw9Kqd78AJAk1ZZasOvEArEGCtwzU1i0/edit?fbclid=IwAR25jVUnnEQE34jruRe2T8P1xSYhO1lsV6y72VZkZLjr-nzaAhbZZXP9BC4

+First, please install [Google Japanese Input](https://www.google.co.jp/ime/) and add a dictionary file included in this project folder to it.

 # 2 HieroJIS: Hieroglyphic Unicode input using Japanese Input System

 * Youtube videos: